Hexagon/pup/docs/src/usage/service.md

 ### Prerequisites

-Ensure that you have a working environment set up so that you can run `pup run` with a `pup.json` in the current directory, or that you can start Pup using `pup run --config path/to/pup.json`.
+Ensure that you have a working environment set up so that you can run `pup foreground` with a `pup.json` in the current directory, or that you can start Pup using `pup run --config path/to/pup.json`.

 Now there is two options, User Mode Installation, or System Installation.
 User Mode Installation is recommended as it rhymes best with Deno, which is installed for the current user.
 User mode is only supported with launchd or systemd.